CHOCOLATE CARAMEL SLICES

 No-bake desserts are the best.
 They are straight-forward and easy to make, and they keep perfect in the freezer.
 These chocolatey caramel peanut butter slices are a great thing to bring to a potluck or get together.
-No one will even know they are vegan!

 Makes: 9 squares (depending on how you cut them)